anpnrynn/DominoPassword/README.md

 Use different pin and same pattern on different sites, so all you need to do is store the pin and remember the pattern.
 Or,
-Use same pin different pattern on different sites.
+Use same pin and different pattern on different sites.
 Or,
-If you have good memory use different pin and different patternt on different sites.
+If you have good memory, use different pin and different pattern on different sites.

 Note: Use the C++ Version of the password generation tool and not the C# version